brunchboy/shade/README.md

 to specific positions.
 Macros can be run globally or within individual rooms.

-Incorporates astronomical algorithms and open weather data so that blinds can be closed on warm days during the part of the day where the sun is shining through them, and can allow you to go to sleep enjoying cityscape views, but close the blinds at astronomical dawn so you don't get awakened earlier than you want.

 Provides support for guest access (control of specific rooms, or periodic activation for pet sitters).